-of a t-time-bounded, s-space-bounded, single-tape Turing machine, outputs the next configuration of this Turing machine (extending the tape on the right side only).
-The construction proceeds as follows, each label corresponds to a picture in Figure 4.
+Figure 3 shows a high-level overview of the entire construction, in terms of a general constantrow computable function f.
+For concreteness, think of f as the function that, given a configuration of a t-time-bounded, s-space-bounded, single-tape Turing machine, outputs the next configuration of this Turing machine (extending the tape on the right side only).
+The construction proceeds as follows, each label corresponds to a picture in Figure 3.

 - (a) First, the scaffold tiles (green) connect to the x data assembly (white).
 The scaffold tiles initiate the computation of f (blue). - (b) The scaffold "detects" when the computation is finished, in the sense that the green row above f(x) tiles cannot complete until all of f(x) is present.
-Then the scaffold tiles grow back to the first scaffold tile to initiate the removal of f(x) from the tiles surrounding f(x). - (c) Each cleanup tile (red) uses a negative glue strength against the tile "in front of" (on the path show by the arrows) the cleanup tile, and once this tile is removed, a new cleanup tile grows in its place to continue the cleanup.
+Then the scaffold tiles grow back to the first scaffold tile to initiate the removal of f(x) from the tiles surrounding f(x). - (c) The removal tiles (red) each use a negative glue strength against the tile "in front of" (on the path show by the arrows) it, and once this tile is removed, a new removal tile grows in its place to continue the removal.
 The path and bond placements and strengths are carefully chosen to ensure that no portion of f(x) is removed, until the last step when f(x) detaches whole from the rest of the tiles.

-Note that since f is constant-row computable, the height of the scaffold and cleanup parts are bounded by a constant and therefore may be hard-coded into the tile set, whereas special glues mark the horizontal endpoints so that a constant set of tiles may be used for the whole horizontal length of x and f(x), without constraining their length to be constant.
+Note that since f is constant-row computable, the height of the scaffold and removal parts are bounded by a constant and therefore may be hard-coded into the tile set, whereas special glues mark the horizontal endpoints so that the length of x and f(x) are not constrained.